robertsonics/WAV-Trigger-Arduino-Serial-Library/README.md

 WAV Trigger Serial Control Arduino Library

-This preliminary version is written as part of a demo sketch for controlling the WAV Trigger from an Arduino YUN via a browser interface over wifi.
-It uses the AltSoftwareSerial library from PJRC for compatibility with the YUN.
-For the time being, if you want to use a hardware serial port, or the native Arduino SoftwareSerial class, it's easy enough to change.
-I'll eventually make this, as well as the baudrate, configurable through the class itself.
+This version of the library uses the AltSoftwareSerial library from PJRC, so you will need to download and install that library as well.
+Be sure to include both library headers at the top of your sketch:

+#include <AltSoftSerial.h>
+#include <wavTrigger.h>

 This version currently only sends commands TO the WAV Trigger.
 I've not yet implemented any functions to receive info FROM the WAV Trigger.